Six Months In A Relationship: What Does It Mean?

 Looks like it is time to meet your significant other's family and friends!

-The first six months in a relationship decide if it would work or not.
-Often known as the honeymoon phase, those first six months feel like something out of a rom-com.
+The first six months in a relationship are called the honeymoon phase and feel like something out of a rom-com.
 You spend so much time together, discovering new things about each other and experiencing heart-stopping romantic moments.
-And while everything seems rosy, there are subtle hints that tell you if the relationship will last or not.
+Couples experience a lot of excitement during this time.
+They also feel nervous regarding how to approach each other at times.
+While couples navigate the complexities of their new bond, they develop the foundation of trust and start understanding each other gradually.
+Although everything may seem rosy, there are subtle hints that tell you if the relationship will last or not.
 Keep reading to know what these signs are.
 You might be surprised at how obvious some of these hints can be.

 Things To Consider In Or After Six Months Of A Relationship